 If you are eligible for the health insurance credit, you will receive an annual Health Insurance Credit Notice from VRS reminding you to verify and update your health insurance information, if necessary.
 This will ensure you are receiving the proper credit amount in a timely manner and are not at risk for overpayments.
-For any premiums VRS will not be deducting, you will report a change or cancellation by submitting a Request for Health Insurance Credit (VRS-45) to VRS.
-If you are on long-term disability through the Virginia Sickness and Disability Program (VSDP), you will submit the form to Reed Group, the VSDP third-party administrator, at P.O.
-Box 6248, Broomfield, CO 80021.
+For any premiums VRS will not be deducting, you will report a change or cancellation by submitting a Request of Health Insurance Credit (VRS-45) to VRS.